Expert witness services and technical analysis for patent litigation and administrative proceedings.

-DisputeSoft provides support to patent attorneys in resolving disputes involving patent infringement claims before federal district courts, the International Trade Commission (ITC), and the U.S. Patent and Trademark Office Patent Trial and Appeal Board (PTAB).
-Our expert analysis is provided by skilled software engineers who can thoroughly analyze source code and other protectable elements in a cost-effective manner, allowing litigants to reduce their final costs while maximizing recovery and minimizing their exposure to damages.
+DisputeSoft provides software patent expert witness services to attorneys and their clients with disputes involving patent infringement claims before federal district courts, the International Trade Commission (ITC), and the U.S. Patent and Trademark Office Patent Trial and Appeal Board (PTAB).
+Our software patent expert witnesses are skilled software engineers who thoroughly analyze source code and other protectable elements in a cost-effective manner, allowing litigants to reduce costs while maximizing recovery and minimizing their exposure to damages.

 District Court and ITC Software Patent Litigation